 For more information, please contact Peter Jarvis, director.

 A musical theater ensemble is offered every spring semester leading to the production of a musical by the theater and music departments.
+Recent productions include Into the Woods, Three Penny Opera, and Rocky Horror Picture Show.

 Department of Music